techidaily/site-ios-unlock/source/_posts/iphone-xs-asking-for-passcode-after-ios-1714-update-what-to-do-by-drfone-ios.md

 - As per their site, Apple iPhone Unlock can work with every one of the Apple iPhone XS devices going from iPhone 4 to iPhone 14 Pro Max.
 - Don't bother downloading anything to your PC or phone like others.
 Another iPhone lock screen expects you to download their tool or software to work.

-## Bonus Tips: How to Unlock Our iPhone Screen?

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aknYnDfODro?si=zONIVzA9FFq0rLOD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Iz2LYWd8EqI?si=G_3CqFRAmeVPczjj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Bonus Tips: How to Unlock Our iPhone Screen?

 ### Dr.Fone-Screen Unlock